 Can You Tell the Difference Between Hardwood and Engineered Hardwood?

-At first glance, it’s hard to tell the difference between the two types of wood flooring – solid hardwood and engineered hardwood – as it looks and feels almost identical.
-The main way to identify solid hardwood vs engineered hardwood is when it’s not yet installed.
+At first glance, it’s hard to tell the difference between the two types of wood flooring – solid hardwood and engineered hardwood – as both types may look and feel almost identical.
+The main way to identify solid hardwood vs engineered hardwood is by looking at the planks before they are installed.
 Solid hardwood is a single wood plank while engineered hardwood is made up of a plywood core with a thin top layer of hardwood flooring.

 The maintenance and care of solid hardwood and engineered hardwood is also similar.
-Both can be maintained by regular sweeping and vacuuming and occasional mopping with a wood cleaner, never water.
-However, solid hardwood floors can be refinished multiple times, extending the life of your flooring.
+Both flooring types can be cleaned by regular sweeping and vacuuming and occasional mopping with a wood cleaner, never water.
+However, a key difference between the two is that solid hardwood floors can be refinished multiple times, extending the life of your flooring.
 Engineered hardwood can only be refinished once or twice before they need to be replaced.

-An invisible difference between solid hardwood and engineered hardwood is the cost.
-Solid hardwood is one of the more expensive types of flooring.
-Engineered hardwood flooring gives you the style of solid hardwood flooring but on a smaller budget.
+Another important difference between solid hardwood and engineered hardwood is the cost.
+Solid hardwood, with its natural integrity, is one of the more expensive types of flooring.
+Engineered hardwood flooring recreates the style of solid hardwood flooring, but on a smaller budget.
+Because they look more or less the same once installed, the primary reason homeowners choose solid hardwood is because it has the potential to last many more years with additional refinishings.

 To see examples of the best hardwood flooring brands available, visit our Wexford, PA showroom or contact our team to learn more.
 Floor Concepts provides local flooring solutions to greater Pittsburgh, PA and the North Hills, free in-home measurements and estimates, and worry-free installations.
 Get in touch with our flooring experts today!